heri16/docker-hiawatha/README.md

 Some basic configuration changes have also been made to *hiawatha.conf* to enhance security.

 However, you can fully override /etc/hiawatha/hiawatha.conf if required:

     docker run -v ./hiawatha.conf:/etc/hiawatha/hiawatha.conf

+See the complete reference for hiawatha.conf here:
 **[Hiawatha Manpages](https://www.hiawatha-webserver.org/manpages/hiawatha/#index)**

 ## Docker compose

+Using docker compose is optional, but the recommended way for painless multi-container Docker services.

 ### Example docker-compose.yml: